Birrellc/Navigating-Newcastle/static/testing/testing.md

 - The Validation for Creating an account is as follows:

 1. Username must be between 3 and 12 characters long.
-2. Username's cannot start or end with a 'space'.
+2. Username's cannot start with a 'space'.
 3. Passwords must be over 8 characters.

 (I play to make this more secure in the future)